 Omega-3 FA – polyunsaturated fatty acids that have immune benefits by acting as anti-inflammatories (3).
 Think fatty fish, such as salmon and mackerel, as well as many nuts, seeds and oils like walnuts, flax seeds, chia seeds, olive oil and avocado oil.
 Some vegetables have them as well, such as brussel sprouts and basil.

 Omega-6 FA– polyunsaturated fatty acids that help lower cholesterol and support healthy skin.
-Think certain meats, seafood and vegetables.
+Specifically, think certain meats, seafood and vegetables.
 Meats: beef, lamb, ham, turkey, veal, chicken, liver.
 Seafood: shrimp, clams, scallops, tuna, Mackerel.
 Vegetables: spinach, sweet potatoes, kale, collards, string beans, broccoli.

 Omega-9 FA – Oleic acid is the most common form of Omega-9 fatty acids.
 This is a monounsaturated fatty acid that has important anti-inflammatory functions.
 Unlike Omega-6 and Omega-3, they are not essential, and can be made in the body.
 Found in many oils, nuts, dairy and meats.